Lead Hazard Reduction Program

 Blood Testing

-After reviewing eligibility, we will refer you to our health partner (El Rio Community Health Center) to get children under age six blood tested.
-The CDC uses a blood lead reference value of 3.5 μg/dL (µg/dL) to identify elevated levels of lead.
-If positive, El Rio will provide health guidance.
+If lead is found in your home, we will refer you to our health partner (El Rio Community Health Center) to get children under six years of age blood tested.
+If they have elevated blood levels El Rio will provide health guidance.

 Lead Hazard Removal

-Our Residential Rehabilitation Program Specialists will create a scope of work to eliminate lead from your property and address additional health and safety concerns.
-We will work with city-approved licensed contactors to remove and replace lead hazards following strict safety protocols.
+Our Residential Rehabilitation Program Specialists will create a scope of work to reduce lead hazards and address additional health or safety concerns.
+We will work with city-approved licensed contactors and follow safety protocols.

 The Process